All new works very much in the Wallis mould. Authentic looking, original paintings by Max Wildman

-"Max Wildman certainly knows his Wallis, and his deceptively simple paintings are indeed aphorisms of the original works of this unique St Ives artist.
-Once again - Wallis is affordable!"
-JOHN MALTBY
+"Max Wildman certainly knows his Alfred Wallis - his deceptively simple paintings are indeed pure aphorisms of the original works of this unique St Ives artist!" - John Maltby

 ABOUT ALFRED WALLIS

-Alfred was a Cornish fisherman and artist who lived from 1855 to 1942.
+Alfred Wallis was a Cornish fisherman and artist who lived from 1855 to 1942.
 His paintings are an excellent example of naïve art; perspective is ignored and an object's scale is often based on its relative importance in the scene.

 Having little money, Wallis improvised with materials, mostly painting on cardboard ripped from packing boxes and using a limited palette of paint bought from ship chandlers.